Advanced surgical technologies available for Chippenham patients

 - Smaller incisions with minimal scarring

-If you suffer from a condition that requires surgery, call Chippenham Hospital today to find a surgeon who can assist you at 804-320-DOCS.
+If you suffer from a condition that requires surgery, call Chippenham Hospital today to find a surgeon who can assist you at 804-320-DOCS (3627).

 How robotic surgery works

 A surgeon specializing in robotic surgery at Chippenham Hospital has undergone specialized and intensive training to use the specific robot required for your surgery.
-In fact, you can rest easier knowing your entire highly-experienced team of anesthesiologists, nurses, assistants and surgical techs are also trained to support each surgeon’s needs during robotic-assisted surgery.
+Our highly-experienced team of anesthesiologists, nurses, assistants and surgical technicians are also trained to support each surgeon’s needs during robotic-assisted surgery.

 While each robotic system is different, most of them allow for a magnified area of the surgical site and require an experienced robotic surgeon to guide the robot from initial incision to closing the incision site.
 Some robotic systems enable surgeons to operate with enhanced vision, precision, dexterity and control versus a human hand.
 This allows incisions to be smaller and means less time on the operating table.